Women in architecture: Recent statistics

 A United Kingdom survey in 2000 stated that 13% of practising architects were women although women comprised 38% of students and 22% of teaching staff.
 Data from the Fees Bureau in November 2010 showed, however, that only 19% of professional architects were women, a drop of 5% since 2008.

+RIBA reports that the share of women in leadership roles has increased only slightly.
+Although women account for just 31% of architects in the UK overall, they represented nearly half (47%) of new entrants to the profession in 2023.